 Somewhat surprisingly, the same result of the same test on these two different people means quite different things.
 Let us suppose they both get exactly the same modestly elevated test result.
 In the healthy person the positive predictive value (PPV) of the test i.e. the probability they have cancer given that they have a positive test result is less than 5%.
 In the previously treated cancer patient the PPV or probability they have recurrent cancer is nearly 99%.

 Conversely if the test result had come back negative or normal the negative predictive value (NPV) or probability the healthy person does not have cancer is almost 100% and is 97% in the previously treated cancer patient.
 There is nothing mysterious about this.
-What it means is that a practitioner ordering a test needs to aware of how likely it is that the person having the test has the disease being sought and some feeling for the sensitivity and specificity of the test being used.
+What it means is that a practitioner ordering a test needs to aware of how likely it is that the person having the test has the disease being sought (this is called the pre-test probability) and some feeling for the sensitivity and specificity of the test being used.
 They also need to take into consideration how abnormal the test result is, since a more abnormal result is more likely to be a true positive than a mildly abnormal one and this of course affects the calculations above which do not take degree of abnormality into account.
 When doctors or laboratory personnel interpret test results they take all these factors into account, not like a computer, but using knowledge and experience to make an approximate calculation.
 If you would like to know more about these types of calculations look at these websites: Wikihow (simple), ophthalmology journal (more detailed).

 There are a number of other things that need to be considered when interpreting laboratory test results.
 There is a very small probability that the result could be wrong for a variety of reasons.
-Mislabelling and taking the blood from the wrong patient are vanishingly rare due to the strict quality control measures laboratories have in place.
-However if the sample was collected at a distant location there is the small possibility that it has been subjected to adverse conditions during transport, for example being allowed to get too hot despite all precautions being taken.
+Mislabelling and taking the blood from the wrong patient are vanishingly rare errors due to the strict quality control practices and training measures laboratories have in place.
+If the sample was collected at a distant location there is the small possibility that it has been subjected to adverse conditions during transport, for example being allowed to get too hot despite all precautions being taken.
 More common but still rare, are interferences in the test.
 Examples of these are antibodies in the blood of the patient that interfere with some types of assay procedures and interferences by drugs.
 One example of this is infusions of vitamin C that some fringe practitioners give to patients.
 If this is done in the surgery and the patient is then sent immediately to have blood taken for testing, the very large quantities of vitamin C can cause chemical interference with some tests.